Smoking: Health effects

 Smoking has been also associated with oral conditions including dental caries, dental implant failures, premalignant lesions, and cancer.
 Smoking can affect the immune-inflammatory processes which may increase susceptibility to infections; it can alter the oral mycobiota and facilitate colonization of the oral cavity with fungi and pathogenic molds.

 Many governments are trying to deter people from smoking with anti-smoking campaigns in mass media stressing the harmful long-term effects of smoking.
-Passive smoking, or secondhand smoking, which affects people in the immediate vicinity of smokers, is a major reason for the enforcement of smoking bans.
-These are laws enforced to stop individuals from smoking in indoor public places, such as bars, pubs and restaurants, thus reducing nonsmokers' exposure to secondhand smoke.
-A common concern among legislators is to discourage smoking among minors and many states have passed laws against selling tobacco products to underage customers (establishing a smoking age).
-Many developing countries have not adopted anti-smoking policies, leading some to call for anti-smoking campaigns and further education to explain the negative effects of ETS (Environmental Tobacco Smoke) in developing countries.
-Tobacco advertising is also sometimes regulated to make smoking less appealing.
+Passive smoking, the inhalation of tobacco smoke by people in the immediate vicinity of smokers, is a major reason for the enforcement of smoking bans.
+These are laws enforced to stop individuals from smoking in indoor public places, such as bars, pubs, and restaurants, thus reducing nonsmokers' exposure to passive smoke.
+A common concern among legislators is to discourage smoking among minors, with some countries increasing the age a person must be to buy cigarettes.
+In 110 countries, cigarette packaging display graphic health warnings.
+Tobacco advertising is also sometimes regulated and/or banned to make smoking less appealing.

-Despite the many bans, European countries still hold 18 of the top 20 spots, and according to the ERC, a market research company, the heaviest smokers are from Greece, averaging 3,000 cigarettes per person in 2007.
+Despite the many bans, European countries still hold 18 of the top 20 spots and, according to the ERC Research Group, the heaviest smokers are from Greece, averaging 3,000 cigarettes per person in 2007.
 Rates of smoking have leveled off or declined in the developed world but continue to rise in developing countries.
 Smoking rates in the United States have dropped by half from 1965 to 2006, falling from 42% to 20.8% in adults.

-The effects of addiction on society vary considerably between different substances that can be smoked and the indirect social problems that they cause, in great part because of the differences in legislation and the enforcement of narcotics legislation around the world.
-Though nicotine is a highly addictive drug, its effects on cognition are not as intense or noticeable as other drugs such as cocaine, amphetamines or any of the opiates (including heroin and morphine).

-Smoking is a risk factor in Alzheimer's disease.
+The relationship between smoking and Alzheimer's disease risk is disputed.
+A 2010 analysis found smoking increased Alzheimer's risk once studies funded by the tobacco industry (which had tended to report a protective effect) were excluded, while a later pooled analysis of longitudinal cohorts across several countries found no significant association between smoking and dementia, including Alzheimer's disease specifically.
 While smoking more than 15 cigarettes per day has been shown to worsen the symptoms of Crohn's disease, smoking has been shown to actually lower the prevalence of ulcerative colitis.

-Smokers are 30-40% more likely to develop type 2 diabetes than non-smokers, and the risk increases with the number of cigarettes smoked.
+Smokers are 30–40% more likely to develop type 2 diabetes than non-smokers, and the risk increases with the number of cigarettes smoked.